shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

         <b>User:</b>Users (Campaign Managers) are able leverage an interface to try different permutations and get the likely conversion rate for that permutation
     </li>
     <li>
-        <b>Model:</b>Model should have high accuracy between projected conversion and actual conversion
+        <b>Model:</b>Model should have ensure actual conversion is greater than desired conversion.
     </li>
 </ol>